Mojo struct

 enqueue_create_host_buffer

-enqueue_create_host_buffer[type: DType](self, size: Int) -> DeviceBuffer[type]
+enqueue_create_host_buffer[type: DType](self, size: Int) -> HostBuffer[type]

-Enqueues a the creation of a host memory DeviceBuffer.
+Enqueues the creation of a HostBuffer.

 compile_function

-compile_function[func_type: AnyTrivialRegType, //, func: $0, *, dump_asm: Variant[Bool, Path, fn() capturing -> Path] = __init__[::CollectionElement](False), dump_llvm: Variant[Bool, Path, fn() capturing -> Path] = __init__[::CollectionElement](False)](self, *, func_attribute: OptionalReg[FuncAttribute] = OptionalReg[FuncAttribute]({:i1 0, 1}), out result: DeviceFunction[func, target=from_name[::StringLiteral]().target[::Int]()])
+compile_function[func_type: AnyTrivialRegType, //, func: func_type, *, dump_asm: Variant[Bool, Path, StringLiteral, fn() capturing -> Path] = __init__[::CollectionElement](False), dump_llvm: Variant[Bool, Path, StringLiteral, fn() capturing -> Path] = __init__[::CollectionElement](False)](self, *, func_attribute: OptionalReg[FuncAttribute] = OptionalReg[FuncAttribute]({:i1 0, 1}), out result: DeviceFunction[func, target=from_name[stdlib::collections::string::string_slice::StringSlice[::Bool().target[::Int]()])

 Compiles the provided function for execution on this device.